Promotion of Workplace Health and Safety

 - 5.We actively encourage communication between the employer and each employee indispensable for ensuring employee health and safety, and implement health and safety activities engaging all employees.

-In 2017, there was one accident that required time off from work across the plants and research laboratories of Kyowa Kirin, Kyowa Medex, Kyowa Hakko Bio and Kyowa Pharma Chemical.
-The accident frequency rate*1 was 0.19 and the accident severity rate*2 was 0.005.
+In 2019, there was a one accident that required time off from work across the all location of Kyowa Kirin.
+The accident frequency rate*1 was 0.13 and the accident severity rate*2 was 0.0062.
 We strive to prevent recurrence by sharing across the Group case examples of accidents that required no time off from work and close calls.

 - *1:Accident frequency rate: The number of fatal and lost time accidents per million working hours